Tgithinji/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Task 11
 Write a function that returns a list with all values multiplied by a number without using any loops.
 - Filename: `11-multiply_list_map.py`
+## Task 12
+Create a function that converts a Roman numeral to an integer.
+- Filename: `12-roman_to_int.py`
+## Task 13
+Write a function that computes the square value of all integers of a matrix using map
+- Filename: `101-square_matrix_map.py`